STARTBODY

 Register now & get certified to teach english abroad!
 Have your EFL students fix the sentences about turkeys by correcting the spelling mistakes.
 Register now & get certified to teach english abroad!
 [Read more]

 Register now & get certified to teach english abroad!
-This super cute worksheet is ideal to practice letters, counting, shapes, colors, and more!
-Put the letters on the elephant in alphabetical order.
+This is a fun board game where the students have to make a sentence with the word they land on.
 Register now & get certified to teach english abroad!
 [Read more]

 Present Continuous Tense Worksheet I - ✔️ ✔️ ✔️ ITTT